Table of Contents

 Bard PowerPort Lawsuit August 2023

-The judges presiding over federal proceedings have made a big decision: people who filed lawsuit against Bard PowerPort will come together in Arizona court by Judge David G. Campbell.
+The judges presiding over federal proceedings have made a big decision: people who filed lawsuits against Bard PowerPort will come together in Arizona court by Judge David G. Campbell.
 This process increases the chances of reaching a settlement where Bard PowerPort pays up for the troubles caused.

-Bard PowerPort Lawsuit Update September 2023
+Bard PowerPort Lawsuit Update October 2023

 Port Catheter Lawsuits